Noptus/wayve/README.md

-# Morning Digest
+# Weekly Digest

-Morning Digest compiles finance and private-markets headlines from curated RSS feeds, condenses them with the Perplexity API, and emails the highlights to your distribution list each morning at 06:00 Europe/Paris via GitHub Actions.
+Weekly Digest compiles finance and private-markets intelligence from curated RSS feeds, transforms it with the Perplexity API into a structured research brief, and emails the highlights to your distribution list every Monday at 06:00 Europe/Paris via GitHub Actions.

 ## Prerequisites
 - Python 3.11+